-In CD-CP communities, mental health professionals are on call 24 hours a day, seven days a week, to respond immediately to police calls involving child victims or witnesses to violence.
-Working together, police, mental professionals, child protective service and other providers, coordinate multi-system interventions that re-establish safety, security and well-being in the immediate wake of violent events.
+In CD-CP communities, mental health professionals are on call 24 hours a day, seven days a week, to respond immediately to police calls involving child victims or witnesses to violence and communities impacted by violence or potentially traumatic events.
+Working together, police, mental professionals, child protective service and other providers, coordinate multi-system interventions that work to re-establish safety and provide varying levels of support to children and families in the immediate wake of violent events.
 CD-CP has served as a model for law enforcement-mental health partnerships around the country.

-Police officers play a central part in the intervention, capitalizing on their roles as representatives of control and authority in the face of violent and traumatic events.
-In the CD-CP model, clinicians and officers set the most vulnerable children and families on the path to recovery, interrupting a trajectory that frequently leads to increased risk of psychiatric problems, academic failure, encounters with the criminal justice system, and perpetuation of the cycle of violence.
+Police officers play a central part in the intervention, capitalizing on their roles as representatives of control and authority in the face of violent and traumatic events that lead to the experience of loss of control/order.
+In the CD-CP model, clinicians and officers set the most vulnerable children and families on the path to recovery, interrupting a trajectory that frequently leads to increased risk of long-term consequences such as psychiatric problems, academic failure, encounters with the criminal justice system, and perpetuation of the cycle of violence.

 - Listening to Fear: Helping Kids Cope, from Nightmares to the Nightly News

 - The Police-Mental Health Partnership: A Community-Based Response to Urban Violence